jdtsmith/abridge-diff/README.md

 ## How this works:

 This works by adding a post-processing step after `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
 This protects all refined differences and a configurable amount of context around them, and computes regions to hide using the `'invisibility` text property.
-Note that the abridged text is still there, so toggling hiding simply reveals it.
+Note that the abridged text is still _there_, but indicated by an ellipsis (…), so toggling hiding simply reveals it.

 ## Settings: